 Vertebroplasty allows physicians to literally cement a compression fracture.
 A cement-like substance is injected into the compromised areas of the spine.
 When the cement hardens, the fractures are stabilized and your spine has new support.

 Kyphoplasty is a bit different in that the physician inserts a balloon into the compromised areas, and gently inflates the balloon to restore the height and shape to the fractured bone.
 Cement is then injected to hold the height and shape in place, thereby improving the patient’s stature.

 Both of these procedures can greatly reduce pain and allow you to return to your normal activities.
 This “cement” quickly hardens and provides a stable framework for the fractured bone to heal, relieving pain and restoring function.

-There are significant benefits to having this procedure done in our office:
+Benefits to having Kyphoplasty done in our office:

 – We do not utilize anesthesia, which is of great importance for the older population.
 Elderly patients or people who have negative reactions to anesthesia do not need to fear this procedure.
 We use local numbing agent to make a small incision in the back.

 – Having the procedure done in the office saves approximately $10,000 per procedure.
 If a patient has co-insurance, this is a large amount of money out of pocket if done at the hospital.

 – Medicare and other insurers are covering these in-office procedures.
 The patient may have some financial responsibility, but it will be less than if the patient went to the hospital for the same procedure.